Significant circular Unruh effect at small acceleration

-Third, the rotating atoms are treated as point-like particles in this Letter.
+Third, the rotating atoms are treated as pointlike particles in this Letter.
 However, actually, the size of an atom must be nonvanishing.
 In order to avoid the consideration of the finite-size effect, the orbital radius $R$ should be much larger than the radius of the atom characterized by the Bohr radius $R_B\sim10^{-10}$ m, although it has been assumed to be small such that $R\omega_0\ll1$ and $R\Omega\ll1$.
 Note that the typical energy level spacing of an atom is of the order of $\omega_0\sim1$ eV, which corresponds to a transition wavelength $\omega_0^{-1}\sim10^{-6}$ m.
-Therefore, if we assume that the rotational angular velocity $\Omega$ is of the same order of $\omega_0$, there exists plenty parameter space for the orbital radius $R$ such that it is much larger than the radius of the atom and at the same time much smaller than the length characterized by the rotational angular velocity $\Omega$ and the energy level spacing $\omega_0$.
+Therefore, if we assume that the rotational angular velocity $\Omega$ is of the same order of $\omega_0$, there exists plenty of parameter space for the orbital radius $R$ such that it is much larger than the radius of the atom and at the same time much smaller than the length characterized by the rotational angular velocity $\Omega$ and the energy level spacing $\omega_0$.

-Fourth, let us note that the transition rates shown in Eq.~\eqref{eer} is derived under the Markov approximation.
+Fourth, let us note that the transition rates shown in Eq.~\eqref{eer} are derived under the Markov approximation.
 By adopting the method presented in Ref.~\cite{Anastopoulos}, it can be shown that the Markov approximation is justified regardless of whether the rotational angular velocity $\Omega$ exceeds the transition frequency $\omega_0$.
+See Sec.~IV of the Supplemental Material for details.